A Rustic Jewel on the Banks of the Tamar

 Share this page:

 Set alongside Tasmania’s Tamar river in a lush valley known for its ample wineries, rests My Build’s latest completed design-build project, The Boathouse.
 While wine production may contribute to the area’s current economy, it hasn’t always been vines and corks.
-With its convenient location at the top end of the state, close to the Bass Straight, the area was formerly used for boat building.
+With its convenient location at the top end of the state, close to the Bass Strait, the area was formerly used for boat building.
 Now, The Boathouse sits atop an old boat yard used in the late 1800’s, with remnants of the lands former use still apparent when the tide is low.
 Used now as an escape from the city, this Tasmanian timber clad shack combines the best of both worlds, where old meets new in a quiet corner of Northern Tasmania

 Wanting the design of the project to reflect the site’s history, rough sawn Tasmanian Oak was chosen by Tasmanian based design-build firm My Build, to externally clad the shack.
 Left untreated, My Build’s Director Murray Griffiths explains the decision to leave the timber in its natural state: